apollographql/subgraph-template-dotnet-hotchocolate-boilerplate/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/cJcDcc?referralCode=neALOu)

 This is an example application template that can be used to create Federated GraphQL subgraph using [HotChocolate](https://chillicream.com/docs/hotchocolate/v13).
-You can use this template from [Rover](https://www.apollographql.com/docs/rover/commands/template/) with `rover template use --template subgraph-dotnet-hotchocolate-annotation`.
+You can use this template from [Rover](https://www.apollographql.com/docs/rover/commands/template/) with `rover template use --template subgraph-csharp-hotchocolate-annotation`.

 This example application implements following GraphQL schema: